-If you need to order copies of a death certificate after the time of death has passed, visit the website of the Mississippi State Department of Health.
-From the MSDH website, you can find instructions for ordering death certificates by mail, online, by phone, or in person.
+If you need to order copies of a death certificate after some time has passed, visit the website of the Mississippi State Department of Health.
+From there, you can find instructions for ordering death certificates by mail, online, by phone, or in person.

-You must provide a copy of a valid ID, such as a government issued photo ID, at the time you order the death certificate.
-The first certified copy of a Mississippi death certificate costs $15; additional copies are $5 each.
+You must provide a copy of a valid ID, such as a government-issued photo ID, at the time you order the death certificate.
+The first certified copy of a Mississippi death certificate costs $17; additional copies are $6 each.

 In Mississippi, anyone who can show they have a "legitimate and tangible" interest in a death certificate may order a certified copy of the record, including: